parvathy-menon/senior-project/README.md

 # senior-project
 Senior Project Repository

+To make this project work, both the front-end and back-end must be running.
+Use two different Terminal windows (one for front-end and another for back-end).
+HIGHLY recommend installing and starting the back-end before the front-end.

 # install and start front-end
-1. After you clone, in the front-end directory, use `npm run client-install` and `npm install` to do all dependency install.
+1. After you clone this project, navigate to the `src/front-end` folder in Terminal, use `npm run client-install` and `npm install` to do all dependency install.
 2. use `npm run dev` to run the front-end and front-end express server.

 # install and start back-end
 1. Make sure you have Python 3.7 installed.
 If you do not, make sure to download and install Python 3.7 on your system.
-2. Run `pip install virtualenv` to install the virtual environment for Flask.
-(If `pip` does not work for you, try `pip3`.
+2. After cloning this project, run `pip install virtualenv` to install the virtual environment for Flask.
+(NOTE: If `pip` does not work for you, try `pip3`.
 Depending on how your system is set up, `pip` and `python` may be automatically configured for Python 2, while `python3` and `pip3` could be configured for Python 3.
 But make sure you are using Python 3 in all cases.
 You can verify this by doing `python --version` or `python3 --version`).
 3. Run `virtual venv` to create a virtual environment.
 4. To activate the virtual environment, do `source venv/bin/activate`.
 5. To install all the necessary Python packages necessary to make this project run, navigate to the `src` folder by doing `cd src` and do `pip install -r requirements.txt`.